 Even though Canadian’s own Arcade Fire will inspire a sense of urgency in your drive – please remember to stick to the speed limit!

 So there you have it.
 The top 15 road trip tunes keep you company on the road for your next road trip.
-Hit play on the Spotify play list up top, and hit the open road!
+Click play on the Spotify play list and hit the open road!

 Remember if you find yourself in any trouble on the way to your next adventure call Marshall Batteries for roadside assistance, a jump-start, a new battery or even a fuel top up!
 1300 627 742